01 July 2022

 Rewards by Threat Level

 Payouts are handled by the Spool team directly and are denominated in USD.
-However, payouts are done in DAI.
+However, payments are done in USDC.

 Smart Contract